col1nwu/MeetingScheduler/README.md

 ## Message Format

 - A list of availabilities is formatted as `[[a,b],[c,d]]`.
-- Availability is sometimes formatted as `[a,b]`.
-This is rarely used though - only used when client enters a meeting time for all users.
+- Meeting time is formatted as `[a,b]`.
+It is only used in the bonus part.
+- Usernames are separated by comma and space in output, like `a, b, c`, for better readability.
 - Usernames are separated by comma in internal communications, like `a,b,c`.
-- Usernames are separated by comma and space in output, like `a, b, c`, for better readability.

 ## Reference